tintash/chainlink-integration/Readme.md

 ##### **Deploying the smart contracts**

 Once you&#39;ve followed the above steps, we need to deploy the smart contracts.
-In the cloned repo navigate to `contracts/clarity` folder and deploy the contracts by running:
+In the cloned repo navigate to `contracts/clarity` folder and deploy the contracts by running: <br>
 `clarinet publish --devnet`

 ##### **Making a contract-call to `create-request` function of  `direct-request.clar` contract**